-Ghost Lake PRA beach is more of a walking and sunning beach than a swimming beach.
-Located on the Ghost Lake Reservoir near the Transalta Dam of the Bow River (originally built in 1929), the beach is sunny, rocky, windy with chilly water that deepens very quickly in the unmarked swimming area.
+Ghost Lake PRA beach is more of a walking and sunning beach and not really a swimming beach.
+Located on the Ghost Lake Reservoir near the Transalta Dam of the Bow River (originally built in 1929), the beach is sunny, rocky, windy with chilly water that deepens very quickly in the what is an unmarked swimming area.
 Ghost Lake, about 45 minutes from Calgary, and the beach location are worth a visit because of the great views and options for camping and boat rentals at Ghost Lake Recreation Inc. in the marina on the other side of the Bow Valley Trail where the denuded campground is located.
-There is a boat launch and pier right beside the unmarked swimming area but all recreational water users must be aware of the fact the water levels can change and the water is cold.
+There is a boat launch and pier right beside the beach but all recreational water users must be aware of the fact the water levels can change and the water is cold in Ghost Lake year round.

 This writer enjoyed a lunch in the picnic area (on the south side of Hwy 1x (Bow Valley Trail) with no flush toilets) to ponder the legends of the namesake Ghost River which flows into the nearby east end of the reservoir and the fact that almost all southern Alberta beaches and swimming areas are on reservoirs created by dams.

-NOTE: Dangerous flooding and high waters were the reason Ghost Lake was posted as red in late June and early July.
+NOTE: Dangerous flooding and high waters were the reason Ghost Lake was posted as red in late June and early July in 2013.
 This accounts for the yellow historical status for 2013.

 The reservoir and dam are named for the Ghost River, which flows into the east end of the reservoir.
 It was designated "Dead Man River" on Palliser's map of 1860, but the name was changed to "Ghost" to recall tales of a ghost prowling up and down the river valley, picking up skulls of fallen Blackfoot Indians who had been killed in battle by Cree Indians (Holmgren and Holmgren 1976).
 In 1873, two dedicated Methodist ministers, the Reverend George McDougall and his son, the Reverend John McDougall, set up a mission across the river from the present site of the locality of Morley to promote the cause of their church.
 At the same time, they brought the first cattle to the area and started the first ranch in the southern foothills.
 In 1874, the Hudson's Bay Company built a trading post on the hill above the mouth of the Ghost River to trade with the Indians drawn to the McDougalls' mission.
 A tireless crusader, George McDougall became lost in January 1876 in a blizzard near Nose Hill in Calgary and perished (MacGregor 1972).
 He was buried beside his church, which still stands on the north shore of Ghost Reservoir where the mountains to the west and the sweeping west wind can evoke the ghosts of the past to imaginative visitors.